larry801/online_ocr/source/readme.md

 Wait until you get the message Portal is Ready you are logged into azure portal.
 Find the link called All resources after All services button and activate it.
-Wait until you get the message Blade All resources is ready , your focus will be an editbox,then press shift+tab find a menu item called add and activate it.
+Wait until you get the message Blade All resources are ready , your focus will be an edit box, then press shift tab find a menu item called add and activate it.

 Wait until you get the message Search the Marketplace, Type Cognitive Services and press down arrow.
 Wait until you get the message List of options Cognitive Services one of five, then press enter.
 Wait until you get the message Blade Cognitive Services is ready press tab or b to find a button named Create activate it.
-Wait until you get the message Blade Create is ready, your focus will be an editbox, type a name for this resource.
+Wait until you get the message Blade Create is ready, your focus will be an edit box, type a name for this resource.
 Note that Your resource name can only include alphanumeric characters, ‘_,-’, and can’t end with ’_’ or ’-‘.
 I choose NVDAOCR.
-Press tab to go to Subscription combobox.
+Press tab to go to Subscription combo box.
 Usually you can leave it as is.
-Press tab to go to Location combobox.
+Press tab to go to Location combo box.
 Choose one close to your current location.
 Be sure to remember this since location is required in engine configuration.
-Press tab to go to Pricing tie combobox.
-Usually a free tie like F0 is adequate.If that is not enough you can choose other tier after reading full pricing details in View full pricing details link.
+Press tab to go to Pricing tie combo box.
+Usually a free tie like F0 is adequate.
+If that is not enough you can choose other tier after reading full pricing details in View full pricing details link.
-Press tab to go to Create new Resource group  editbox.
-You should create one if you do not have any Resource group.Press tab  find Create new button.
+Press tab to go to Create new Resource group  edit box.
+You should create one if you do not have any Resource group.
+Press tab  find Create new button.
-Then press tab go to Create Button to create this rescource.
+Then press tab go to Create Button to create this resource.
 Wait until you get the message Deployment succeeded.
 Then find Go to resource button sometimes you need go up to activate Notifications button before you can find Go to resource button.
 Wait until you get the message Blade Quick Start is busy.
 Find the link named keys, then activate it.
 Wait until you get the message Blade Manage keys is ready.
 Find edit box named key 1 or key 2.
-The content of that edit box is the API key required in engine configuration.Press Ctrl-C to copy it for engine configuration
+The content of that edit box is the API key required in engine configuration.
+Press Ctrl-C to copy it for engine configuration
 Then you can fill in these two settings required if you use your own API key.
 Azure resource Region:
 The region you choose when deploying Cognitive Services in Azure Portal.